This post was originally written in 2018, but it was updated Mar. 2020

 - Change your media sizes to fit parameters that you choose by going to “SETTINGS” “MEDIA”

 - Trying to get images side by side?
-You can go to Picmonkey and Canva and make a collage or you can simply go to the “TEXT” view and insert this bit of code that will allow you to make columns.
+You can go to Picmonkey and Canva and make a collage or you can simply go to the “TEXT” view and insert the code that fits your needs down below and that will allow you to make columns.
 There are also plugins that will help you as well.
+Elementor is a good one, but Divi comes out of the box being to design in columns and rows.

 - What to create columns on your blog post?
 On your post or page edit screen and click the text view.
 Use the following instructions to create columns on your Genesis theme.
 Here is a great list of Columns plugins by Elegant Themes.